macOS-Dell-Latitude-E7470/macOS-Dell-Latitude-E7470/README.md

 </br>

 Follow [this guide](https://www.insanelymac.com/forum/topic/347035-guide-updating-and-maintaining-opencore-new-method/) to automatically update OpenCore and all kexts to the latest version.

+### Important Note
+> Do NOT upgrade the `IntelBluetoothFirmware.kext` and `IntelBluetoothInjector.kext`.
+The newest version does NOT work on Latitude E7470.

 I clipped the relevant parts of the guide here for reference:
 Thanks to OCAT, updating and maintaining OpenCore basically boils the update process down to 3 major steps: Synchronizing the config.plist, Updating OpenCore and Drivers, Updating Kexts and Resources.
 That's it.